artecs-group/RVfpga-sim-addons/Computer_Fundamentals/RiscvArchitectureAssembly/README.md

              1028c:        00008067        jalr x0 x1 0
         ```

     - This is the ```i_sqrt``` function obtained.
-Explain each of the instructions of this function and why are they used.
 Indentify clearly the prologue/epilogue and explain them.
+Explain each of the instructions in the body of this function and why are they used.

         ```asm
         00010190 <i_sqrt>: